New Windsor, Orange County, NY Acupuncture

 How does acupuncture work from a biomedical perspective?

 As methods of scientific inquiry have progressed, the mechanisms of acupuncture are beginning to be more clearly understood.
-While the mechanisms can get quite complex, ultimately acupuncture is a remarkably simple technique that depends entirely upon one thing: the stimulation of the peripheral nervous system.
+While the mechanisms can get quite complex, ultimately acupuncture is a remarkably simple technique that depends entirely upon one thing: regulation of the peripheral and central nervous system and vascular system.

 Broadly speaking, acupuncture